Singular localization for Quantum groups at generic $q$

 \section{Introduction}

 This note is part of our ongoing project on localization and representation theory of quantum groups.
-Localization theory started with the celebrated localization theorem of Beilinson and Bernstein, \cite{BB81}, which we remind goes as follows: Let $\g$ be a complex semi-simple Lie algebra, $\h$ a Cartan subalgebra and $\B$ the flag manifold of $\g$.
+Localization theory starts with the celebrated localization theorem of Beilinson and Bernstein, \cite{BB81}, which we remind goes as follows: Let $\g$ be a complex semi-simple Lie algebra, $\h$ a Cartan subalgebra and $\B$ the flag manifold of $\g$.
 Let $\lambda \in \h^*$ be regular and dominant and let $I_\lambda$ be the corresponding maximal ideal in the center of $\Ug$.
 Let $\D^\lambda_{\B}$ be the sheaf of $\lambda$-twisted differential operators on $\B$.
-Then $\Gamma(\D^\lambda_{\B}) \cong \Ug^\lambda := \Ug/(I_\lambda)$ and $\Gamma: \D^\lambda_{\B}\MOD \to \Ug^\lambda\MOD$ is an equivalence of categories.
+Then $\Gamma(\D^\lambda_{\B}) \cong \Ug^\lambda := \Ug/(I_\lambda)$ and $\Gamma: \MOD(\D^\lambda_{\B}) \to \MOD(\Ug^\lambda)$ is an equivalence of categories.
 For applications and details we recommend the book \cite{HTT08}.

-The next fundamental step was taken by Bezrukavnikov, Mircovic and Rumynin, \cite{BMR}.
+The next fundamental step was taken by Bezrukavnikov, Mirkovi\'c and Rumynin, \cite{BMR}.
 They did Beilinson-Bernstein localization in finite characteristic at regular central character and later in \cite{BMR2} at singular central character, at the level of derived categories, utilizing the techniques of Azumaya algebras.